 (I) Displays on an asset's thumbnail if the asset is checked out.
-It indicates that the asset is locked and only the person who has checked it out, can modify it.
+It indicates that the asset is locked, and only the person who checked it out, can modify it.

-(J) Displays the actions you can perform on the asset.
-Depending on the status of the asset, the options include Check-out/Check In, Cancel Check-out, Open, Download, Place, Find Similar, and File Details.
+(J) Displays the actions that you can perform on the asset.
+Depending on the status of the asset, the actions include Check-out/Check In, Cancel Check-out, Open, Download, Place, Find Similar, and File Details.
 Each asset has a context menu.

 You can use Adobe Asset Link to work with and modify assets stored within your organization's digital asset management system–Adobe Experience Manager (AEM) Assets.
 With the in-app panel, you don't require a browser to download or upload assets.
 The Adobe Asset Link panel displays digital assets from your AEM Assets environment.
 You need not sign in to AEM Assets.
 When you sign in to your Creative Cloud app, you are automatically authenticated in AEM in the background through Adobe's identity management system (IMS).